catalyzeio/echo-guide/README.md

 ```

 Finally, run `npm start` to run the Sass compiler.
 It will re-run every time you save a Sass file.

+### Notes

+The customized version uses `svg-inject` to inline SVGs; the JS won't work locally unless it's run with a webserver.